- 24 medium fresh jalapeno peppers

 - 4 bacon strips, cooked and crumbled

 - Cut jalapenos in half lengthwise; remove seeds and membranes.
 In a large saucepan, boil peppers in water for 5-10 minutes (the longer you boil the peppers, the milder they become).
 Drain and rinse in cold water; set aside.

 - In a small bowl, beat the cream cheese, cheddar cheese and Worcestershire sauce until smooth.
-Spoon 2 teaspoonfuls into each jalapeno half; sprinkle with bacon.
+Spoon 2 teaspoonfuls into each jalapeno; sprinkle with bacon.

 - Place on a greased baking sheet.
-Bake at 400° for 5-10 minutes or until cheese is melted.
-Serve warm.
+Bake at 400° for 3-5 minutes or until filling is warmed.
 Yield: 4 dozen.